projf/display_controller/doc/modules.md

 The current beam position is given by `(o_sx,o_sy)`. `o_sx` and `o_sy` are **signed** 16-bit values.

-When display enable (`o_de`) is high these values provide the active drawing pixel and are always positive.
-During the blanking interval one or both of `o_sx` and `o_sy` will be negative.
+When display enable (`o_de`) is high, these values provide the active drawing pixel and are always positive.
+During the blanking interval, one or both of `o_sx` and `o_sy` will be negative.
 This allows you to prepare for drawing, e.g. if you have a two cycle latency to retrieve a pixel's colour you can request the data for the first pixel of a line when `o_sx == -2`.

 ![](display-timings.jpg?raw=true "")